Articles , Glossary

 Be constructive

-Informing the user about the error in the right way is not enough: whatever friendly information you got lost, it isn’t super worthy if you don’t know what to do next.
+Informing the user about the error correctly is not enough: whatever friendly information you got lost, it isn’t super worthy if you don’t know what to do next.
 So, be quick to let the user know how to solve the issue.
 Some of the popular practices are the following:

 • If that’s a web interface, give the options to move to other pages of the website, first of all, the home page